asinghal/asinghal.github.io/_posts/2021-01-08-modern-software-engineering-part-2.md

         Every time you feel the need to write a comment in the code, see if you can make a new method/ service.
 Comments usually indicate that the code is doing more than what can be easily understood.

-    You can use any programming language, and any style - my personal favourite at the moment is Functional programming in whichever language I use, because it helps me implement the above mentioned goals easily.
+    You can use any programming language, and any style - my personal favorite at the moment is Functional programming in whichever language I use, because it helps me implement the above mentioned goals easily.

     A technique not mentioned here and one I am a big fan of is [Event Driven Architecture](https://en.wikipedia.org/wiki/Event-driven_architecture), (or alternatively, Reactive Programming).
 It helps reduce dependencies, and provides an easier way to guarantee performance and reliability of a system.